 Dr. Virginia Rivas Champion is the lead vocalist of Virginia y Valor.
 She has been influenced by the sounds of Tejano and Conjunto music, Mariachis, Trios, and a variety of other music genres throughout her life.
 Dr. Champion is also an accomplished professional in the field of education, yet her deep interest in music and singing led her to establish the group Virginia y Valor in 2018.

-The group includes experienced and talented musicians from the Rio Grande Valley in south Texas, including: Marcos Hernandez (accordion), Rudy Garza, Jr. (keyboard), David Champion, Jr. (bajo sexto), Oscar Rios, Jr. (guitar), and Minerva "Minnie" Loredo (drums).
+The group includes experienced and talented musicians from the Rio Grande Valley in south Texas, including: Chon Caballero (accordion), Rudy Garza, Jr. (keyboard), David Champion, Jr. (bajo sexto), Oscar Rios, Jr. (guitar), Mike Valdez (bass), and Minerva "Minnie" Loredo (drums).
 Together, they have created a unique style of Tejano Conjunto music.
 The Sound Engineer for our group is Benny Layton, Jr.

 Virginia y Valor debuted with Como Han Pasado Los Anos on the "2019 Studio Sessions" album by Tejano Highway 281 and their "Amor Mio" album in 2020.
 Their 2021 CD, "Adelante", includes new original music and collaborations include "La Reina Es El Rey" featuring Shelly Lares and "My Angel Baby" featuring Toby Beau.